sunmer/Typescript-VueJS-and-AWS-template/README.md

  **Server**
  * The API of the application which is served via Express.
 Folder /server.

- **Web**
+ **Front-end**
  * The front-end of the application which is served via the http-server.
 Folder /web.

  **Nginx**
- * Serves as a reverse proxy to route requests to either the API or the Web.
+ * Serves as a reverse proxy to route requests to either the API or the Front-end.
 Folder /proxy.

  **Postgres**
  * Serves as the test, local and production database.
 Is fully managed locally with Docker.